Our service now covers areas all across Canada

 To weatherproof windows, press adhesive-backed closed-cell foam onto the bottom of the sash.
 Alternatively, secure a loose sash using plastic V-channel weather-stripping, securing it into the groove where the sash usually slides in.
 Secure and finish this job with some nails.
 When weatherproofing doors, use foam strips along the sides and around the top.
 However, at the bottom, install a door sweep.

 Your rain gutters might not seem like an aspect of your home that would affect the temperature indoors, but unfortunately, this would be a misconception.
 If gutters are sagging in any way or are not pitched at the right angle, they can easily overflow and leak into your basement.
-Not only can this cause an excess amount of water to make its way into your home, it could lead to foundation or frame issues later.
+Not only can this cause an excess amount of water to make its way into your home, but it could also lead to foundation or frame issues later.
 For this reason, climb up onto a ladder (safely) and check out the state of your gutters.

 A properly pitched gutter should sit somewhere between 1 1/16 inch and 1/8 inch per foot.
 To check the pitch of your gutters, hold a level even with the gutter, does it measure up?
-Another method to check your gutters is to run some water from a hose down them and see towards which direction the water travels.
+Another method to check your gutters is to run some water from a hose down them and see in which direction the water travels.
 If you find that the water is dripping everywhere, chances are you need to tighten those gutters as soon as possible.

-If you’ve noticed cracked or puffed out points in and around the walls of your home, these should be dealt with before the cold weather hits.
+If you’ve noticed cracked or puffed-out points in and around the walls of your home, these should be dealt with before the cold weather hits.
 If you wouldn’t consider yourself a renovation professional, it is recommended that you have these cracks checked out by a contractor.
-Cracks or blown out walls could point to structural issues, and this is a more serious problem than an unseasonably-high energy bill.
+Cracks or blown-out walls could point to structural issues, and this is a more serious problem than an unseasonably high energy bill.